 America fever spreads!
 Danjel informs Karl Oskar and Kristina that he is going with them.
 They have mixed feelings.
-Danjel's wife, Inga-Lena, and their children will go also.
+Danjel's wife, Inga-Lena, and their children will also go.
 Adding to the problem are Ulrika and her daughter and Robert's friend, Arvid, who has worked for Danjel and whose passage the gullible uncle will pay.

 Who are the emigrants?
 They are the misfits, scorned, downtrodden, ambitious, religious dissidents, good and bad.
 All seek a better life.
 Karl Oskar is searching for fertile land.
 Robert is running from his superiors.
 Kristina and Inga-Lena are following their husbands.